Gradual Domain Adaptation for Graph Learning: Preliminaries

 In this paper, a graph is viewed as a distribution sampled from a product space of features, structures, and classes.
 An undirected attributed graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ contains the set of vertices $\mathcal{V}$ and edges $\mathcal{E}$.
 Each vertex $v_i \in \mathcal{V}$ has (1) a feature representation $x_i$ in space $(\Omega_x, d_x)$, (2) a structure representation $a_i$ in space $(\Omega_a, C)$, and (3) a class label $y_i$ in space $(\Omega_y, d_y)$.

 Specifically, the feature space $\Omega_x$ is a Euclidean space, with $d_x$ being the Euclidean distance.
-For simplicity, we focus on binary classification in this paper, with node labels $y_i \in \{-1, 1\}$ and $\Omega_y := \mathbb{R}$.
-The structure space $\Omega_a$ is an implicit space, upon which the exact positions of nodes are not observed, and $C: \Omega_a \times \Omega_a \rightarrow \mathbb{R}_+$ measures the distance between pairs of nodes reflected by their structures in the graph, such as node adjacency or shortest path distance.
+For notational simplicity, we present our formulations using binary classification in this paper, with node labels $y_i \in \{-1, 1\}$ and $\Omega_y := \mathbb{R}$.\footnote{Our theoretical proofs naturally generalize to multi-class settings, as detailed in Appendix F.} The structure space $\Omega_a$ is an implicit space, upon which the exact positions of nodes are not observed, and $C: \Omega_a \times \Omega_a \rightarrow \mathbb{R}_+$ measures the distance between pairs of nodes reflected by their structures in the graph, such as node adjacency or shortest path distance.
 Note that in graph DA setting, since relational semantics persist across domains (e.g., for citation networks from different time periods, edges always represent citation relationships), we assume a shared ground structure space $(\Omega_a, C)$ for all graphs.
 In other words, the structural distance between nodes from different graphs is well-defined by $C$, even if the corresponding inter-graph edges (e.g., potential citations between papers from different time periods) are unobserved.

 For a graph with $n$ vertices, a histogram $h \in \Sigma_n$ describes each vertex's relative importance within the graph (e.g., uniform or degree distribution).
 This allows the graph to be represented as $\mu = \sum_{i=1}^n h_i \delta_{(x_i,a_i,y_i)}$, a fully supported probability measure over the product space $\Omega_x \times \Omega_a \times \Omega_y$.
 Given that not all labels are observed, the graph can also be represented in a reduced product space $\Omega_x \times \Omega_a$, i.e., $\mu = \sum_{i=1}^n h_i \delta_{(x_i,a_i)}$.